fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://youtu.be/5guMYiQrnUo">-Shopify Account Takeover $22,500 Bug Bounty</a>

+<a href="https://github.com/yunuscadirci/XboxOneDirectoryTraversal">-Xbox One Directory Traversal : Details about directory traversal on Xbox One</a>

 <a href="https://blog.intigriti.com/2021/10/13/bug-bytes-142-weird-google-bugs-saml-padding-oracle-apache-path-traversal-continued/">-Weird Google bugs, SAML padding Oracle & Apache path traversal continued</a>

 <a href="https://www.intruder.io/research/practical-http-header-smuggling">-Practical HTTP Header Smuggling: Sneaking Past Reverse Proxies to Attack AWS and Beyond</a>